earthiverse/altivities/source/sentences/README.md

 * Lesson 3
   * [I want to go to ***China***.](https://altivities.earthiverse.ca/sentences/?sentence=I%20want%20to%20go%20to%20%E2%91%A0.&1_wordlist=../wordlists/JuniorSunshine6/lesson3.json&1_ignore=Japan) (*Note*: **Japan** is not included)
   * [Where do you want to go?
 I want to go to ***China***.](https://altivities.earthiverse.ca/sentences/?sentence=Where%20do%20you%20want%20to%20go?%0AI%20want%20to%20go%20to%20%E2%91%A0.&1_wordlist=../wordlists/JuniorSunshine6/lesson3.json&1_ignore=Japan) (*Note*: **Japan** is not included)
+* Lesson 4
+  * [We have ***a castle*** in ***Osaka***.](https://altivities.earthiverse.ca/sentences/?sentence=We%20have%20%E2%91%A0%20in%20%E2%91%A1.&1_wordlists=../wordlists/JuniorSunshine6/lesson4.json&1_include=an%20autumn%20festival,a%20beach,a%20bon%20festival,a%20castle,fireworks,a%20garden,gassho%20style%20houses,hanami,hot%20springs,islands,Japanese%20sweets,mountains,natto,nature,a%20peace%20park,sashimi,a%20shrine,snow,a%20snow%20festival,a%20star%20festival,sushi,a%20temple,tempura,udon&2_wordlist=../wordlists/Hepburn/prefectures.json) (*Note:* May return strange results, e.g.: We have a snow festival in Okinawa.)

 ### Sunshine 1